-Where’s the Havalon, you ask?
+But where’s the Havalon, you ask?
 Well, it’s been bumped off by a replaceable-blade knife from Gerber.
 After using the Gerber Gear Vital Big Game Folder ($51), we found it much easier to replace blades in the field.
 And that means it’s safer and overall easier to use than its competitors.
 Many guides have made the switch, and we are too.

 With the safest exchangeable-blade systems available, you can keep a surgically sharp blade ready and replaced in seconds.
 The 3.75-inch blades aren’t made for breaking a bone or batoning wood.
 Instead, these are for intricate, perfect cuts.
 That’s what you want for quality meat.

 Randy Newberg is a renowned elk hunter.
 He brought his decades of experience to Gerber to help the brand build the DTS ($60), a task-specific big-game hunting knife with some unique attributes.

 This gives hunters a second, tough blade to use when cutting tendons or other burly flesh, bone, or hair, which helps save the steel in the primary blade for more delicate cuts.
-Our initial testing of this new-for-2020 knife shows it to be tough and effective for breaking down big game in the field.
+Our testing of this knife shows it to be tough and effective for breaking down big game in the field.

 The blade is a great shape for the hunter, with a deep belly for skinning or game processing.
 It’s a folding blade, which can save some space in the pack or pocket.
 On the handle, G10 front scales will give a good grip even when wet or bloody.